bekk/bekk-christmas/post/ml/conversation-analysis.md

 i år skal bekk publisere tolv julekalendere
 ```

 or in English, "_This year, Bekk is publishing twelve Advent calendars"._ The main challenge posed here is the fact that _bekk_, apart from being our company name, also means _brook_ or _creek_ in Norwegian.
-These are clearly nouns, while _bekk_, in this case, is intented as a company name – that is, a proper noun.
+While these are clearly nouns, _bekk_, in this case, is intented as a company name – that is, a proper noun.
 We run the following code:

 ```
 import spacy